sovietspy2/WortexWeb/README.md

 # WortexWeb
-This is webapp with flask and mongodb
+This is a simple CMS im working on in my freetime (flask and mongodb)

-development setup:
+##development setup:
 git clone
 see config for dev settings
 to run: flask run
 for debugging start app.py in IDE (eg. pycharm)

-prod setup:
+##prod setup:
 git clone
 apt install gunicorn
 pip3 install gunicorn